demisx/demisx.github.io/_posts/2014-12-11-angular-1-component-organization-2.md

 Do not combine multiple resources in one file.
 * the file name should be suffixed with the type of resource it contains, e.g. `...-model.js`, `...-controller.js`, `...-service.js` and so on
-* unit tests should append `_test` to the file name and be placed alongside each file the logic of which they are testing.
+* unit tests should append `_spec` to the file name and be placed alongside each file the logic of which they are testing.
 There is no dedicated folder for the unit tests.
 This is done intentionally, so it is easier to locate the existing and the missing unit tests.